-Autumn, what do you associate with the autumn?
+Autumn.
+What do you associate with the autumn?
 September is a time when the seasons will begin to change, flowers and plants bear fruit, heavy with seeds and harvest festivals will begin.
 Capture the warmth and beauty of the season with the fabulous fall hues, rich reds, deep oranges and buttery yellows.

 Celebrate the natural landscape of the season, whether it’s held under an oak tree, adorning the ceremony with autumnal foliage and decor (branches, oak leaves, acorns, crab apples, pumpkins, figs, ornamental cabbages etc) or use the crisps fallen leaves.
-Make the most of the rich colour palettes, burnt oranges, rich claret, golden yellows mixed with browns, golds, greens, amber and russet colours.
+Also, make the most of the rich colour palettes, burnt oranges, rich claret, golden yellows mixed with browns, golds, greens, amber and russet colours.

 Below is a list of flowers you can see in September.
 This is the time when you can see some amazing flowering displays of colour and fragrance, such as mint, sunflowers and calla lilies.